Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Idaho has a workers' compensation program that is administered by the Industrial Commission and contained in Idaho Code § 72-102, et seq.
 The workers' compensation laws apply to all public and private entities employing one or more employees.
 Idaho Code § 72-204 and § 205.
 There are limited exclusions found in Idaho Code § 72-213.

-Under common law, Idaho has a public policy exception to its at-will-employment doctrine.
-Because the right to collect workers' compensation benefits has been endorsed by an Idaho statement, an employer who retaliates against an employee for invoking that right would probably be in violation of public policy.
+Under common law, Idaho has a public policy exception to its at-will employment doctrine.
+Because the right to collect workers' compensation benefits has been endorsed by Idaho law, an employer who retaliates against an employee for invoking that right may be found in violation of public policy.
 Berrett v.
 Clark County School District No. 161, 454 P.3d 555, 569 (Idaho 2019) (citing Sorenson v.
 Comm Tek, Inc., 799 P.2d 70, 74 (1990)).

-An injury for purposes of workers' compensation is "caused by an accident arising out of and in the course of any employment covered by the worker's compensation law."
+An injury for purposes of workers' compensation is "caused by an accident arising out of and in the course of any employment covered by the workers' compensation law."
 Idaho Code § 72-102.
 Injuries suffered because of the employee's willful intention to injure themself or another are not covered.
 Idaho Code § 72-208.
-If intoxication is the reasonable and substantial cause of an injury, there is no coverage, unless the employer permitted the employee to remain at work knowing the employee was intoxicated.
+Additionally, if intoxication is the reasonable and substantial cause of an injury, there is no coverage unless the employer permitted the employee to remain at work, knowing the employee was intoxicated.
 Id.

 Whistleblower Protections

-Idaho Protection of Public Employees Act safeguards public employees from retaliation in a whistleblower case.
+The Idaho Protection of Public Employees Act safeguards public employees from retaliation in a whistleblower case.
 Idaho Code § 6-2102.
+Idaho does not have any laws that provide protection to whistleblowers in the private sector.
 Whistleblowers in the private sector are protected from retaliation by federal law only.

 Firearm/Weapon Laws